Jdrice72901/BowTie/README.md

 Mam Salan Njie
 Angel Wallace

+## Project files such as Attempt Log and Project usmmary found in PDF Files folder

 # Approach 1 – Build:
 Implement an interactive Bowtie diagram with ReactFlow + elkjs for auto layout.
 Optional Streamlit viewer.